-Admissions Office Marion Technical College 1467 Mt Vernon Avenue Marion, OH 43302 Web: http://www.mtc.edu/Admission Email: enroll@mtc.edu 740.389.4636
+Admissions Office Marion Technical College 1467 Mt Vernon Avenue Marion, OH 43302 Email: enroll@mtc.edu 740.389.4636

 The Program - Medical Assistant - Associate of Technical Studies Degree

 The demand for MA's is expanding rapidly.
 Medical Assistants are the only allied health professionals specifically trained to work in ambulatory settings, such as physicians' offices, clinics, and group practices.
 These multi-skilled personnel can perform administrative and clinical procedures.
 Physicians value this unique versatility more and more, as managed care compels them to contain costs and manage human resources efficiently.